Nikão: Atlético Mineiro

-On 16 April 2010, as Santos did not exercise the buyout clause on his loan contract, Nikão sigend for Atlético Mineiro.
+On 16 April 2010, as Santos did not exercise the buyout clause on his loan contract, Nikão signed for Atlético Mineiro.
 He made his Série A debut on 10 October, coming on as a second-half substitute for Renan Oliveira in a 0–1 away loss against Internacional.

 After appearing rarely, Nikão was loaned to Série B side Vitória on 9 February 2011.
 He scored nine goals in only 12 appearances in the 2011 Campeonato Baiano, as his side lost the title to Bahia de Feira.

 On 25 May 2011, Nikão moved to Bahia in the top tier, on loan until December.
 He subsequently served another loan deals at Ponte Preta, América Mineiro, Linense and Ceará.

 Athletico Paranaense

 On 14 January 2015 Nikão signed a three-year deal with Atlético Paranaense.
 He made his club debut on 26 February by playing the last 20 minutes of a 0–1 Campeonato Paranaense home loss against Foz do Iguaçu, and scored his first goal on 2 May by netting the third of 5–0 home routing of Nacional-PR.

 On 6 June 2017, Nikão played his 100th match for Furacão.
 On 14 July 2019, he reached his 200th match.

 On 10 October 2021, Nikão completed 300 matches for Athletico.